awsdocs/amazon-elasticache-docs/doc_source/memcache/Scaling.md

 Each time you change the number of nodes in your Memcached cluster, you must re\-map at least some of your keyspace so it maps to the correct node\.
 For more detailed information on load balancing your Memcached cluster, see [Configuring your ElastiCache client for efficient load balancing](BestPractices.LoadBalancing.md)\.

 If you use auto discovery on your Memcached cluster, you do not need to change the endpoints in your application as you add or remove nodes\.
-For more information on auto discovery, see [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md)\.
+For more information on auto discovery, see [Automatically identify nodes in your cluster](AutoDiscovery.md)\.
 If you do not use auto discovery, each time you change the number of nodes in your Memcached cluster you must update the endpoints in your application\.

 ## Scaling Memcached vertically<a name="Scaling.Memcached.Vertically"></a>